 ‘New’ vaginas are vaginas that have been reconstructed or altered out of remaining vaginal tissue or other tissue like intestine.
 A vaginal dilator will likely need to be used to stretch the tissue out so the neovagina is as normal as possible in function and feel, which means it should be able to fit an erect penis.

-These vaginal dilators may be used during the night and a few hours in the day as the neovagina heals, particularly if skin grafts were used.
-Usually neovaginas built from intestine or skin and muscle flaps do not require dilators.
+These vaginal dilators may be used during the night and a few hours in the day as the neovagina heals, particularly if skin grafts are used.
+Usually, neovaginas built from the intestine or skin and muscle flaps do not require dilators.
+Neovaginas have their own type of microbiome.

-These types of vaginal reconstructions may be necessary in several circumstances, for example if a child is born without a vagina or a full vagina, if there is disease where surgery to remove part or all of the vagina was necessary, and where a trans woman wishes to
+These types of vaginal reconstructions may be necessary in several circumstances, for example, if a child is born without a vagina or a full vagina, if there is disease where surgery to remove part or all of the vagina was necessary, and where a trans woman or non-binary person with a neovagina wishes to have penetrative sex.

 Using a vaginal dilator for vaginal size maintenance

-A vaginal dilator may be used in postmenopausal women as required for keeping the vagina open in cases of severe atrophic vaginitis and in case where oestrogen-blocking drugs are being taken for breast cancer.
+A vaginal dilator may be used postmenopause as required for keeping the vagina open in cases of severe atrophic vaginitis and in cases where oestrogen-blocking drugs are being taken for breast cancer.

 Using a vaginal dilator for treating penetration anxiety

-Some women are deeply afraid of vaginal penetration of any kind.
+Some people are deeply afraid of vaginal penetration of any kind.
 This can result in the vaginal muscles being too tight to let anything in (vaginismus) or pelvic floor muscle tension pain (myalgia) and spasm.
-A vaginal dilators is used in conjunction with muscle-relaxing practices.
+A vaginal dilator is used in conjunction with muscle-relaxing practices.

 Using a vaginal dilator for vaginal graft versus host disease